 - Innate Immune System:

 The innate immune system is the one that is present in every single being by birth.
 It is also called the non-specific or general immune system.
 The innate immune system triggers a pathogen’s entry into the body and engulfs it with phagocytes’ help.

 - Adaptive Immune System:

-The adaptive immune system is the one that the body acquires over time.
-It is also called an acquired or specific immune system.
-The adaptive immune system develops when the body produces a defense mechanism after being exposed to a pathogen.
+The adaptive immune system is the one that the body gains.
+It is also called a gainer or specific immune system.
+The adaptive immune system develops when the body produces a defense mechanism after exposure to a pathogen.
 Another way to develop the adaptive immune system is immunization, i.e., vaccination.

 What is the working mechanism of the immune system?

 Your immune system is a complex and vastly intricate system of interconnected parts.
-Once it is damaged, it’s difficult to figure out what the problem is and how to fix it.
+Once it is damaged, it’s challenging to figure out the problem and how to fix it.
 But you don’t have to worry about that.
 By eating a healthy diet and performing healthy activities, you prevent your immune system from breaking down.